openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If overflow occurs on an integer addition, then:

--  The result is the low-order bits of the mathematical sum as represented in a sufficiently large two’s-complement format.
+-  Result is the low-order bits of the mathematical sum as represented in a sufficiently large two’s-complement format.
--  The sign of the result is different than that of the mathematical sum of the operands’ values.
+-  Sign of the result is different than that of the mathematical sum of the operands’ values.

 The result of a floating-point addition is determined in compliance with the